ai2cm/pace/driver/examples/configs/README.md

 # Driver Configurations
 Currently, driver takes in a yaml config containing the following options.
 Example configuration file can be found in examples/configs.

-## experiment_name
-Name of the experiment, default to test if not specified.
 ## stencil_config
 Configuration options pertaining to GT4Py stencils such as backend and whether to rebuild stencils.